-Applicants are not expected to submit a duplicate copy of their applications for the consideration of the Licensing Authority in its role as a responsible authority.
+Applicants are not expected to submit a duplicate copy of their applications for the consideration of the Licensing Authority in its role as a responsible authority (unless the plan is bigger than A3).
 The copy submitted for administration of the application will be forwarded electronically.
 Any further enquiries or assistance can be obtained from the Licensing Authority on the telephone number given above.
 These addresses were correct at the time of going to press but are subject to change without notice.
 Any change made will not form part of a review of the Council's Statement of Licensing Policy